Disney World DAS Pass FAQs: What to Know Before Applying

 Personally?
 No way!
 You can absolutely still have a great time at Disney without a DAS Pass.

-That said, just to be real with you, you will want to be a bit more prepared.
 Look into strategies like rope dropping (getting to the parks right at opening), using Lightning Lane options if it’s in your budget, and planning in breaks or low-sensory spots throughout the day.

 Want more detailed guidance?
 Read our Denied DAS?
 Next Steps for Neurodivergent Families.